feng-bao-ucsf/feng-bao-ucsf.github.io/index.md

 ### **Enhancing the spatial resolution of diverse spatial omics platforms by joint generative modeling of space, image and omics**

 Tissue image (e.g., H&E) is always available along with the generation of spatial omics data.
-A typical tissue image can be in extremely high resolution compared with the spatial omics resolution, with at least millions of pixels (1 million is just 1000 x 1000 pixels).
+A typical tissue image can be in extremely high resolution (usually at least millions of pixels, note 1 million is just 1000 x 1000 pixels, smaller than the resolution of an iPhone photo) compared with the spatial omics resolution (usually in thousands).
 A natual idea is to use the high-resolution image to guide the enhancement of low-resolution omics.
 We tested this idea through a generative modeling of spatial coordinates, image and omics.
 It works for different omics types, spatial technologies and the recently emerging spatial multiomics.
 The work was published in [*Nature Communications*](https://www.nature.com/articles/s41467-024-50837-5).

 ### **Multi-modality structured embedding for spatially resolved transcriptomics analysis**